Visit www.gvsu.edu/coronavirus for more.

 Graduate Course: CJ 602: Legal and Ethical Issues

-Many other political science courses cover how laws and policies are made.
+Other political science courses cover how laws and policies are made and implemented.

 What is the Law Society?

 The Law Society of Grand Valley State University is a student group for anyone who is contemplating any type of career in law.
 For current information on the Law Society, please visit GVSU's Office of Student Life.

 What is the LSAT?

 The LSAT is a standardized test required for admission to almost all law schools.